vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 #### Flex-basis
-When calculating shrinking and growing in a flexbox, it is important to know the size of each item on the main axis.
+When calculating shrinking and growing in a Flexbox, it is important to know the size of each item on the main axis.
 For example, to calculate the space available for growth, you need to take the size of the flex container minus sizes of all the items.
 How are the sizes of individual items calculated, though?

 - You can specify `width` or `height` of items
 - If not specified, the items are sized based on their content

 You can also specify `flex-basis` property, which is used for sizing.
-It can use the same values as `width` or `height` You can see, that `width` and `height` are two properties for horizontal and vertical sizing.
+It can use the same values as `width` or `height`.
+You can see, that `width` and `height` are two properties for horizontal and vertical sizing.
 But there is only one `flex-basis`.
 That's because it controls sizing on the **main axis**.
-This means if you are in a row mode, it controls width.
+This means if you are in row mode, it controls width.
 In column mode, it controls the height.
 So even if you switch between rows and columns dynamically, you can still use the same `flex-basis` property.

 The behavior of `flex-basis` is the following:
 - it defaults to `auto`
 - `auto` uses either specified `width` or `height`.
 If these are not specified, it uses sizing based on contents of the item
 - it overrides any `width` or `height`
 - it respects min/max width and height
-- you can also use `content` value, which uses automatic size based on content.
-It was not present in the initial spec, and older browsers do not support it
+- you can also use `content` value, which uses automatic size based on content (it was not present in the initial spec, and older browsers do not support it)

 ## Shorthand properties
 Although you can specify flex properties such as `flex-grow` or `flex-shrink` individually, there are some shorthand properties, which allow you to combine multiple individual properties together.
 Using shorthand properties is usually a preferred way instead of defining the properties individually.